 There is no specific treatment for neuralgic amyotrophy; it is a self-limiting condition that resolves on its own.
 Initially, the severe pain must be treated either with analgesics, such as opioid medications, or neuropathic pain medications, such as tricyclic or antiepileptic agents.
 Corticosteroids may also help in the acute phase.
 Strengthening and stretching exercises are very important once the pain is under control.
 During the acute phase, acupuncture and transcutaneous electrical nerve stimulation (TENS) can be tried.
 In patients that have superimposed cervical degenerative joint disease where imaging is suggestive of nerve root-level compression, a cervical epidural injection may be helpful to distinguish between pain due to cervical radiculopathy and brachial neuritis.
 The patient should use the affected extremity as soon as possible and consider a shoulder stabilizer with nonsurgical management.
 Strengthening exercises are not recommended for completely denervated muscles, and the role of electrical stimulation is controversial but should be considered when the denervated state is for more than 4 months.
 As a follow-up, EMG could be done of the involved muscles which can show the extent of reinnervation.
 This bit of information can help one assess which muscles can tolerate a higher level of strengthening and at what time in treatment.
 For chronic patients, there is evidence that immunotherapy, such as IVIG, may be used but this is still lacking data.

-The wide list of possible conditions that brachial neuritis could resemble include diseases of the musculoskeletal systems or other conditions such as cervical root lesion, mononeuritis multiplex, multifocal motor neuropathy, tumors of brachial plexus, transverse myelitis, ALS, herpes zoster, adhesive capsulitis, acute calcific tendinitis, superior sulcus tumor, complex regional pain syndrome, myocardial infarction, and pulmonary embolism.
+The wide list of possible conditions that brachial neuritis could resemble include diseases of the musculoskeletal systems or other conditions such as cervical root lesion, mononeuritis multiplex, multifocal motor neuropathy, tumors of brachial plexus, transverse myelitis, amyotrophic lateral sclerosis, Herpes zoster, adhesive capsulitis, acute calcific tendinitis, superior sulcus tumor, complex regional pain syndrome, myocardial infarction, and pulmonary embolism.

-If pain control, steroids, and an appropriate exercise plan with physical therapy has been prescribed, Ferrante et al reported 89% of patients recovered within 3 years, 75% within 2 years, and 36% within the first year.
+If pain control, corticosteroids, and an appropriate exercise plan with physical therapy has been prescribed, Ferrante et al. reported 89% of patients recovered within three years, 75% within two years, and 36% within the first year.
 Recent studies show that many of these patients will continue to have pain and some functional limitation.
 As seen in the Van Alfen et al. study, persistent pain was experienced by 30% of patients and functional limitations by 66% after a mean of 2.5 years.

 |||Parsonage-Turner Syndrome: Clinical and Epidemiological Features From a Hand Surgeon's Perspective., Milner CS,Kannan K,Iyer VG,Thirkannad SM,, Hand (New York, N.Y.), 2016 Jun [PubMed PMID: 27390568]|